 Answer: a) Cardiac output

-Description: Stroke volume (SV) can be calculated by multiplying the cross-sectional area (CSA) of the left ventricular outflow tract (LVOT) by the velocity time integral (VTI) of blood flow through the LVOT.
+Description: Stroke volume (SV) can be calculated by multiplying the cross-sectional area (CSA) of the left ventricular outflow tract (LVOT) by the velocity time integral (VTI) of blood flow through the LVOT. - What does the E/A ratio assess in echocardiography?

 a) Aortic stenosis severity